Fort Kent, Maine: 2008 flooding

 After receiving nearly 200 in of snow during the 2007–2008 winter season, the Saint John River began to flood on April 29.
 Nearly two days of nonstop rain also contributed to the flooding.
 As the river rose, it poured into the downtown area.
 More than 600 of Fort Kent's 4,233 residents were evacuated.
 The river's water level rose to nearly 31 ft, which was 6 ft above flood stage.

 Governor John Baldacci declared a state of emergency for the region, flying from Augusta to see the damage first-hand.
-The Fish River did most of the damage, flooding St. Louis Catholic church and an apartment building.
+The Fish River did most of the damage, flooding St. Louis Catholic Church and an apartment building.

 Relationship with French Canada

 The town is economically and culturally linked to the Canadian towns of Clair and Saint-François-de-Madawaska, both in Madawaska County, New Brunswick, directly across the Saint John River.
 Most children on the Canadian side attend French-speaking school while their American counterparts are taught mainly in English.

-Sixty-two percent of the residents of Fort Kent are habitual speakers of French.
-The variety of French spoken in Fort Kent and most of the Saint John River Valley closely resembles the French spoken in Quebec and New Brunswick.
+Sixty-two percent of the residents of Fort Kent are regular speakers of French.
+The variety of French spoken in Fort Kent, and most of the Saint John River Valley, closely resembles the French spoken in Quebec and New Brunswick.
 It is referred to as New England French, "Valley French", or "Brayon".
 Many residents have American-Canadian dual citizenship.